CartoDB/torque/doc/getting_started.md

 3. Required Torque Libraries

-Torque libraries are generated when the HTML document is added in step one.
-The following links are resources for alternative code libraries for more advanced Torque functionality.
+Torque libraries are automatically generated when the HTML document is added in step one.
+The following links are resources to the actual code libraries, if you need to reference them for more advanced Torque functionality.

 - Export Torque tiles from your CartoDB account, or use a local Postgres installation [https://github.com/CartoDB/torque-gen](https://github.com/CartoDB/torque-gen)